 If you are targeting the FADs, make sure you don’t motor right up to them.
 Try being as stealthy as possible to avoid spooking the fish.

-Try using some very small skirted lures if you’re not getting any action on the bigger ones, you need to try match the hatch and often a small lure can catch the biggest fish.
+Try using some very small skirted lures, like the soft grassy, if you’re not getting any action.
+You need to try match the hatch and often a small lure can catch the biggest fish.